hongybun/dynamic_gpu_passthrough/README.md

 systemctl status win11-clean-shutdown.service
 ```

 Reboot and confirm that the system doesn't hang.
 If successful, the virtual machine should be working with Looking Glass and GPU Passthrough!
 Make sure to always start the virtual machine before starting Looking Glass.
-Always shut down the virtual machine before shutting down Ubuntu.
+Always shut down the virtual machine first before shutting down Ubuntu.

 ## Optional tweaks